ImageMagick/Usage-Markdown/annotating/index.md

 It does work better with a thicker font, than the default '`Times`' or '`Arial`' font.
 For more details of this technique see [Thick Stroke Compound Font](../fonts/#thick_stroke).

-**Draw Dim Box**: The more classical method of making the annotated text more visible is to 'dim" the image in the area the text will be added, then draw the text in the opposite color.
+**Draw Dim Box**: The more classical method of making the annotated text more visible is to *"dim"* the image in the area the text will be added, then draw the text in the opposite color.
 For example...

 ~~~